 Justification: The Water Treatment Plant was constructed in 2008.
-In an effort to control construction costs, the rain gutters on the plant were reduced to installation over the doors.
-Water management for the administration portion of the Water Treatment Plant is essential to keep the foundation and sidewalk of the building stable.
+In an effort to control construction costs, the rain gutters on the plant were reduced.
+Water management is essential to keep the foundation and sidewalk of the building stable.
 The process end of the Water Treatment Plant is in need of rainwater management to keep the asphalt around the plant from excessive wear and tear.
-This project was delayed so funds could be shifted to the emergency purchase of an OSEC Chlorine geration Cell for the water treatment plant.
+This project was delayed so funds could be shifted to the emergency purchase of an OSEC Chlorine generation Cell for the water treatment plant.
 City Council was informed of this change.